top of page

 will be voted on at that time.
 The committee will in turn solicit applications and set

-review and select the recipient(s) to be presented at the State Leadership and Skills
+forth the guidelines for qualification.
+Upon receipt of applications, the committee will review and select the recipient(s) to be presented at the State Leadership and Skills Conference.

 Section 2: Special Committees

-a.
-The SkillsUSA Massachusetts Alumni & Friends Association Board of Directors
+1. The SkillsUSA Massachusetts Alumni & Friends Association Board of Directors

 shall authorize and define the powers and duties of all standing and special